dewhush/Dew-Protocols/README.md

 ## 🌐 What is Dew Protocols?

-**Dew Protocols** is not just a bot; it's an **Autonomous Agentic Organization** designed to dominate the crypto news cycle.
-It operates as a 24/7 "Just In" news aggregator and on-chain analyst, delivering high-speed, high-signal customized content to X (Twitter) and Threads.
+**Dew Protocols** (@dewprotocols) is not just a bot: it's an **Autonomous Agentic Organization** designed to dominate the crypto news cycle.
+It operates as a 24/7 news aggregator and on-chain analyst, delivering high-speed, high-signal customized content to X (Twitter) and Threads.

 ---